hguzha/FHIR-Server-Docs/_10.2/02-installing/05-installing.md

    `oc apply -f IBMCatalogSource.yaml`

-The IBM Operator Catalog source is added to the OperatorHub catalog, making the {{site.data.reuse.short_name}} operator available to install.
+The IBM Operator Catalog source is added to the OperatorHub catalog, making the IBM FHIR Server operator available to install.

 ## Installing the IBM FHIR Server Operator